Dementia Diagnosis

 • Non-modifiable RFs: advanced age, gender, ethnicity, genetics

-• Modifiable RFs: hypertension, diabetes, dyslipidemia, obesity, smoking, physical activity, excessive alcohol consumption, low social contact etc.
+• Modifiable RFs: hypertension, diabetes, dyslipidemia, obesity, smoking, physical activity, excessive alcohol consumption, low social contact. etc.

 Frontotemporal Dementia (FTD)